adanngrha/adann/README.md

 [![](https://visitcount.itsvg.in/api?id=adanngrha&icon=0&color=12)](https://visitcount.itsvg.in)

 # 💫About Me :
 🎓 I am an undergraduate informatics engineering student in my third year of study.
-🔭 I am currently working part-time as a laboratory assistant.
-🌱 I am learning about web development and data science.
+🌱 I am learning about web development and machine learning.
-👯 I am interested in collaborating on web, data science, or machine learning projects.
-👨‍💻 All of my personal projects are available [here.](https://adanngrha.notion.site/30b00669ee3f41ac88b2d5d00d3def23?v=02517b838e8a4741a221d8825b2ef2d0)
 💪 I am a hardworker, fast learner, and always eager to learn more.